Strike (attack): Risks

-The human hand is made up of many small bones which may be damaged by heavy impact.
-If a hard part of the opponent's body or other hard object is inadvertently struck, the metacarpals may splay on impact and break.
-Boxers tape their hands so as to hold the metacarpals together and keep them from splaying.
+The human hand and foot are made up of many small bones which may be damaged by heavy impact.
+If a hard part of the opponent's body or other hard object is inadvertently struck, the carpals, metacarpals, tarsals, metatarsals and phalanges (the wrist, hand, ankle, foot and fingers/toes) may splay and deform on impact and fracture.
+Martial artists wear wrist and ankle tape and handwear and footwear or other wraps so as to hold the carpals, metacarpals, tarsals, metatarsals and phalanges together and keep them from splaying and deforming, both to avoid causing debilitating injuries to themselves as well as to ensure a more direct transmission of force in their strikes by stabilising their striking limbs while delivering the strikes.
 One can toughen one's bones by striking objects to induce osteoclasts (cells which remove bone) and osteoblasts (which form bone) to remodel the bone over the struck area increasing the density of bone at the striking surface.
-For more information on bone remodeling, see Wolff's law.
+For more information on remodeling, see Wolff's law, Davis's law, and Mechanostat.

-The wrist must also be kept in proper alignment during a fist strike.
-If the wrist bends on impact, it can easily be sprained, dislocated or broken.
-Boxers tape their wrists to reduce wrist flex.